anishak20/portfolio/content/projects/Isingmodel.md

 # 2D Ising Model

 <p>
-We consider a 2-dimensional nearest-neighbour Ising Model with:
+We consider a 2-dimensional nearest neighbour Ising Model with:
 </p>
 <ul>
   <li><strong>N<sup>2</sup></strong> = total number of sites on the lattice</li>